Klurige/electricitypricelevels/README.md

 - **Update Frequency:** Updated every time a new price slot is entered.
 (See the NordPool integration for details on update frequency.)

 ### compactlevels Sensor
-The integration also provides a `compactlevels` sensor, which exposes an array of electricity price levels for each hour of the current day.
-This sensor can be used for automations, dashboards, or advanced logic that requires access to the full day's price levels in a structured format.
-It is crafted to be used with the Level Indicator Clock (https://github.com/Klurige/LevelIndicatorClock) and the ESPHome based wall clock.
+The integration also provides a `compactlevels` sensor, which exposes an array of electricity price levels in a compact format.
+It is crafted for the Level Indicator Clock (https://github.com/Klurige/LevelIndicatorClock) and the ESPHome-base wall clock.
 - **Entity ID:** `sensor.compactlevels`
-- **State:** seconds since midnight when the current level started
+- **State:** minutes since midnight when the current level started
 - **Attributes:**
-  - `compact`: String containing seconds_since_midnight:level_length:levels where level_length is in minutes and levels is a string with one char per time period.
+  - `compact`: String containing minutes_since_midnight:level_length:history:future where level_length is in minutes and history and future are two char arrays with one char per level, where:
-      * `levels`: One char per price level for each hour of the day, where:
-        - `L` for Low
+    * `L` for Low
-        - `M` for Medium
+    * `M` for Medium
-        - `H` for High
+    * `H` for High
-        - `U` for Unknown (if no price is available for that period)
+    * `U` for Unknown (if no price is available for that period)
-        - `E` for internal error.
+    * `E` for internal error.

-        The first chars are lower case, for recently passed time periods.
-The first upper case char is the current time period.
+    Typcically, there is one hour of data for history and twelve hours for future, but that is not guaranteed.

 ### `electricitypricelevels.get_levels`
 - **Description:** The price levels for today and tomorrow as a string with one char per time period.
 Main purpose is to provide data for the Level Indicator Clock (https://github.com/Klurige/LevelIndicatorClock)